Dengue

 Take usual precautions

-As of 15 April 2026, 1,908 cases of dengue have been reported in the Maldives since the start of 2026.
-This represents an increase compared to the same period in previous years.
-Cases has been recorded across all Atolls.
+As of 2 July 2026, a total of 29 confirmed dengue cases have been reported in Vanuatu for 2026.
 Please see our Topics in Brief article for further details on dengue.

 1